 Elizabeth Siddal: Creator and Created

-by Adele Uphaus Thank you, Adele, for this brilliant contribution to LizzieSiddal.com!
+by Adele Uphaus Thank you, Adele, for this generous contribution to LizzieSiddal.com.

 Alice Jardine’s influential book Gynesis: Configurations of Women and Modernity describes Jardine’s theory of the process through which a woman is created by patriarchy, by history or by the culture she inhabits.
 Rather than focusing on representations of women in literature or literature written by women, she states in the introduction to her book that she is “concerned about the process of (reading and writing) woman” (Jardine 19).
 In other words, she examines the transformation of the feminine from subject into verb, an operation that renders her liminal and ephemeral and puts her and her obligatory, that is, historical connotations “to use as intrinsic to new and necessary modes of thinking, writing and speaking” (Jardine 25).
 Gynesis is the term Jardine coins to describe this undertaking.